Elimination of cusps in dimension 4 and its applications: Applications to surface diagrams of 4--manifolds

 By parallel transport we can identify~$\S'$ with the surgery on either~$c_1\subset\S_1$ or~$c_2\subset\S_2$ and each possibility gives rise to a pair of surgery disks~$D_i^\pm\subset\S'$ and an arc~$d'_i$ connecting the disks.
 Recall that with this data we can completely reconstruct the higher genus fiber~$\S_i$ from~$\S'$.
 There is now an easy way to identify the higher genus fibers.
 We simply have to find a \emph{matching isotopy}~$\bs\phi=(\phi_t)$ of~$\S'$ that moves the whole configuration~$D_2^-\cup d'_2\cup D_2^+$ to~$D_1^-\cup d'_1\cup D_1^+$.
 Clearly, such an isotopy induces a diffeomorphism~$\tilde{\bs\phi}\colon\S_2\ra\S_1$.

 To see that the identifications we obtain in this way are the same as the ones coming from cusp merges, we first observe that the choice of a matching isotopy is essentially equivalent to the choice of a path in~$\PP(T\S')$.
 Indeed, it easy to see that from any path~$\bs\lam$ in~$\PP(T\S')$ that connects a tangent spaces of~$d'_2$ and~$d'_1$ at interior points, we can construct a matching isotopy which realizes~$\mathrm{push}(\bs\lam)$.
 On the other hand, any matching isotopy gives rise to such a path as the trace of a tangent space to~$d'_2$.
 For concreteness, let us fix tangent spaces~$T_i\in\PP(T\S')$ of~$d'_i$.
 To make the connection to cusp merge homotopies, we denote the tangent lines in the lower genus fibers near the cusps by~$L_i\in\PP(\S'_i)$.
 We can assume that, after trivializing the lower genus region using~$\H$, the lines~$L_i$ correspond to the lines~$T_i$.
-As a consequence, given any path in~$\PP(T\S')$ from~$T_2$ to~$T_1$, we can construct a pv-framed merge path covering the obvious merge path and it is obvious that the parallel transport obtained after performing the corresponding cusp merge agrees with the identification obtain from the matching isotopy associated to~$\bs\lam$.
+As a consequence, given any path in~$\PP(T\S')$ from~$T_2$ to~$T_1$, we can construct a framed joining curve covering the obvious joining curve and it is obvious that the parallel transport obtained after performing the corresponding cusp merge agrees with the identification obtained from the matching isotopy associated to~$\bs\lam$.

-For examples of this procedure we refer to the upcoming Sections~\ref{ch:Lefschetz} and~\ref{ch:SD from HD} where we construct surface diagram for Lefschetz fibrations as well as products of 3--manifolds with the circle.